DevSecOpsSamples/gke-network-endpoint-group/README.md

 ### 3.2 Deploy ingress-neg-api

-Create and deploy K8s Deployment, Service, Ingress, GKE BackendConfig, and HorizontalPodAutoscaler using the template files.
-It may take around 5 minutes to create a load balancer, including health checking.
+Create and deploy a K8s Deployment, Service, Ingress, GKE BackendConfig, and HorizontalPodAutoscaler using the template files.
+It may take around 5 minutes to create a load balancer, including health checks.

 ```bash
 sed -e "s|<project-id>|${PROJECT_ID}|g" ingress-neg-api-template.yaml > ingress-neg-api.yaml